khulnasoft/devkit/docs/dev/merge-diff.md

 operations for many use cases.

 This doc assumes some familiarity with LLB and ops like ExecOp and FileOp.
-More background on LLB can be obtained from the README.md in Buildkit's git repository.
+More background on LLB can be obtained from the README.md in Devkit's git repository.
 This doc also uses the Go LLB client for examples, though MergeOp and DiffOp are not in any way language specific.